 13 December 2013 – The Hobbit: The Desolation of Smaug Released

-The first movie in the Hobbit trilogy, The Hobbit: An Unexpected Journey, wowed audiences the world over and travellers are now clamouring to experience the real life locations for themselves, prepare for Hobbit fever all over again at the end of 2013.
+The first movie in the Hobbit trilogy, The Hobbit: An Unexpected Journey, wowed audiences the world over and travellers are now clamouring to experience the real life locations for themselves, prepare for Hobbit fever all over again!
+And in December 2014, the final film ‘There and Back Again’ will conclude the trilogy.

 By Julie Bowman